enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 Enhance Styles stores a copy of generated styles at the root `/.enhance/generated.css`.
 This file can be used as a helpful reference for class names available to your HTML.

-We're working on providing a dynamic, project-specific stylguide that will contain this reference.
+We're working on providing a dynamic, project-specific styleguide that will contain this reference.
 Stay tuned 📡

 <doc-callout slim mark="😶‍🌫️">